-- 4.)
-Resort Real Estate Sales Mount Sunapee may enter into an annual contract and lease agreement with an outside company to provide real estate marketing, sales, rentals or reservation services at Mount Sunapee Resort. - 5.)
-Marzelli Deli Mount Sunapee has a contract with Marzelli Deli in Newbury, NH to lease and operate space in the Sunapee Lodge for a Marzelli Deli Coffee Bar. - 6.)
-Waffle Cabin Mount Sunapee signed a three-year contract with "Waffle Cabin" for a ten foot (10') by fourteen foot (14') cabin to be located on the snow near the Sunapee Lodge during the winter months.
+4.)
+Resort Real Estate Sales - Mount Sunapee may enter into an annual contract and lease agreement with an outside company to provide real estate marketing, sales, rentals or reservation services at Mount Sunapee Resort.

+5.)
+Waffle Cabin - Mount Sunapee signed a three-year contract with "Waffle Cabin" for a ten foot (10') by fourteen foot (14') cabin to be located on the snow near the Sunapee Lodge during the winter months.
 The cabin is classified as a temporary structure, not a building.